 - Common pili (Adhesins): They mediate the attachment of bacteria to specific receptors on the human cell surface, which is the first step in establishing infection in some organisms.
 They contribute to the pathogenicity of certain bacteria—their ability to produce disease—by enhancing colonization on the surfaces of the cells of other organisms.

-Example: mutants of Neisseria gonorrhoeae that do not form pili are nonpathogen.
+For example, mutants of Neisseria gonorrhoeae that do not form pili are nonpathogen.

 - Sex pili (conjugation tube): It is a specialized kind of pili that forms the attachment between male (donor) and the female (recipient) bacteria during conjugation and acts as a conduit for the passage of DNA.
 This process is well characterized in the gram-negative bacillus Escherichia coli.